 Carrie shook her head.
-Still, she supposed it was only natural for a science geek like Frank to be upset at being shown up by a cheerleader.
-Truth be told, even she was impressed with her own deductive reasoning – the entirety of the last forty-five minutes had been spent on reasoning through this problem.
+Still, she supposed it was only natural for Frank to be a bit upset at being shown up by a cheerleader.
+Truth be told, even she was impressed with her own deductive reasoning – the last forty-five minutes had been spent trying to tap into any and all resources available inside her, to reason through the problem.
 It was an actual life and death situation, after all.

-However, maybe she should try to be a bit nicer to Frank?
+However, maybe she should try and be a bit nicer to Frank.
 Without him initiating said reasoning, she might have made a fool out of herself in front of her mother.

-“Look, Frank, I’m sorry for earlier.
-Let me make it up to you – since we have almost two hours until my mother arrives, and I’m thirsty from all that running before, how about you buy me a drink?”
-She started to twirl some strands of her hair in her fingers.
-“I mean, I’d pay, but I left my money back in your lab.”
+“Look, Frank, if you want to do something useful here, I am thirsty after all the running from before.
+Since we have almost two hours to wait until my mother arrives, how about you buy me a drink?”
+Carrie proposed.
+She started to twirl a strand of her hair in her fingers.
+“I mean, I’d pay but I left my money back in your lab.”

 Frank pulled out his wallet and removed a twenty.
 “How should I know?
 Maybe– oh, shoot, wait a minute.
-This bill… it wouldn’t have existed eleven years ago.
+This bill wouldn’t have existed eleven years ago.
 I can’t pay for something using money that doesn’t exist yet, they won’t recognize it.”